Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/drivetrain-1/select-wheel-types.typ

   attendance: "Ajibola, Ishika, Eric, Emma",
 )

+Different wheel configurations can have very different purposes.
+To determine which wheel configuration would be best for us to use, we created an unweighted and a weighted decision matrix.

 #nb_matrix_criteria[
   - Speed - The maximum speed of the wheel configuration.
   - Compactness - How little space the wheel configuration takes up.